biscuit-auth/biscuit/SPECIFICATIONS.md

 - _or_, defined on booleans, returns a boolean
 - _intersection_, defined on sets, return a set that is the intersection of both arguments
 - _union_, defined on sets, return a set that is the union of both arguments
+- _bitwiseAnd_, defined on integers, returns an integer
+- _bitwiseOr_, defined on integers, returns an integer
+- _bitwiseXor_, defined on integers, returns an integer

 Integer operations must have overflow checks.
 If it overflows, the expression fails.